e-choness/unity-multiplayer-starter/README.md

 1. Add `HelloWorldScene` to `File->Build Settings`.
 2. Go to the built executable location.
 Run console commands for both server and client from `cmd` or Powershell.
 3. If server is started first, it has nothing in the scene.
 Once a client starts, a player object will spawn in both games.
+4. Install `Multiplayer Tools` from Unity Package Manager Registry.
+Not mandatory, but very helpful for debugging and monitoring network traffic.
+   - Profiler can be accessed from `Window`->`Analysis`->`Profiler`, and scrolldown to `NGO Messages` and `NGO Objects` sections.
+   - Create an empty object in the scene and attach `RuntimeNetstatsMonitor` component for runtime data monitoring.

 ## Network Behaviour Notes